vpeem/sabindia/README.md

 win+ R

-Type CMD
+Type CMD -> Click Ok

+Copy the following line and paste on the prompt and press enter

 ollama pull llama3.2:1b

+It will take some time to download - Close the Command Prompt Window to complete